Introduction

 7. Distance and Transportation Costs

 Vehicle towing and pickup costs are an important factor for car scrapyards.
-If a car is too far or costly to move, they may refuse it.
+If a car is too far or too costly to move, they may refuse it.

 -